What's the process for determining the rating a platform achieves?

 How do you rate each product?

 We rate each product by aggregating the scores.
-We then analyse the range of scores and apply boundaries for each rating from one all the way through to five stars.
+We then analyse the range of scores and we apply boundaries for each rating from one all the way through to five stars.

 You've recently published the latest platform service ratings.
 Can you talk us through the analysis behind these?

 The analysis for the service rating has three components.
 We ask financial advisers to place an order of priority on eleven elements of service.
-Examples of the elements could include new business administration, existing business administration or financial strength.
+Examples of these elements could include new business administration, existing business administration or financial strength.
 Once they've placed an order of priority, we then ask each adviser to score that particular aspect of service.
 Finally we capture further elements of information about that particular adviser's business.
-It could be the nature of their advice status, the number of platform they use and indeed the proportion of their business that they place onto platforms.
+It could be the nature of their advice status, the number of platforms they use and indeed the proportion of their business that they place onto platforms.

 What do the star and service ratings signify?

 To understand what the star and service ratings signify, it's important to consider them within the overall context of Defaqto's mission.
 Defaqto's mission is to help individuals and financial institutions make better informed financial decisions.
 Both ratings help achieve this by simplifying the methodology for buying a financial product.
 A star rating is an expert assessment of the features and benefits of a financial product.
-Five stars represent the most comprehensive and on star the lease comprehensive.
-The service tagins are representative of the feedback we receive from financial advisers about the service they receive from product providers.
+Five stars represent the most comprehensive and one star the least comprehensive.
+The service ratings are representative of the feedback we receive from financial advisers about the service they receive from product providers.
 A gold award is the highest level of service and a bronze award the lowest level of service.

 Why are Defaqto ratings important to advisers?

 The ratings are important for advisers for two reasons.
 Firstly, the ratings help advisers segment the platform market when they're undertaking the exercise of creating their centralised investment proposition.
-The second aspect is it helps them make a quick assessment about the appropriateness of the advice they're given when making a personalised recommendation.
+The second aspect is it helps them make a quick assessment about the appropriateness of the advice they've given when making a personalised recommendation.

 What do your platform ratings mean for adviser's clients?